Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Introduction

 \section{Introduction}

-Neutrino oscillation experiments have established that neutrinos are massive particles (at least two eingenstates), with a lower bound, in the sum of all neutrino masses, of $\sum m_{\nu} \geq 0.06$eV, $0.1$eV for normal and inverted hierarchies, respectively \cite{1708.01186, 1806.11051}.
-The large-scale structure of our universe gives a sensitive probe of neutrino masses \cite{1803.11545, astro-ph/0603494}.
-This allows us to use cosmological data to constraint the sum of neutrino mass eingestates: $\sum m_{\nu} \lesssim (0.1-0.3)$eV, e.g. \cite{1811.02578, 1807.06209}, depending on the choice of used data sets.
+Neutrino oscillation experiments have established that neutrinos are massive particles (at least two eigenstates), with a lower bound, in the sum of all neutrino masses, of $\sum m_{\nu} \geq 0.06$eV, $0.1$eV for normal and inverted hierarchies, respectively \cite{1708.01186, 1806.11051}.
+The large-scale structure of our Universe gives a sensitive probe of neutrino masses \cite{1803.11545, astro-ph/0603494}.
+This allows us to use cosmological data to constrain the sum of neutrino mass eigenstates: $\sum m_{\nu} \lesssim (0.1-0.3)$eV, e.g. \cite{1811.02578, 1807.06209}, depending on the choice of used datasets.
 Current and future large-scale structure surveys \cite{1907.08945, 1910.09273, 1906.10134, 1305.5422, 1508.04473, 1111.6398, 1907.10688} will be used to determine the mass scale of neutrinos \cite{1903.03689, 1808.05955}, but also to constraint beyond-$\Lambda$CDM scenarios \cite{1903.12016, 1903.04763}.
-It is then of paramount importance that cosmological observables, such as the matter power spectrum, can be computed to a sub-percent level accuracy, in both linear and non-linear scales.
+It is then of paramount importance that cosmological observables, such as the matter power spectrum, can be computed to a subpercent level accuracy, in both linear and nonlinear scales.

-The study of structure formation in the non-linear regime relies on N-body simulations \cite{astro-ph/0411043, astro-ph/0505010}.
+The study of structure formation in the nonlinear regime relies on N-body simulations \cite{astro-ph/0411043, astro-ph/0505010}.
 On the other hand, the linear theory is much simpler, and there are publicly available codes, such as the code for anisotropies in the microwave background (CAMB) \cite{lewis2011camb} and the cosmic linear anisotropy solving system (CLASS) \cite{1104.2932}, that can be used to compute the observables.
 The implementation of neutrinos in the linear theory is somewhat cumbersome, since it involves solving a Boltzmann hierarchy of equations in momentum space.
 The reason for this can be traced back to the usual statement that the momentum dependence in the distribution function cannot be integrated out \cite{astro-ph/9506072}.
-For this reason, fluid approximations have been developed in the past, and incorporated as an optional tool in the Boltzmann solvers \cite{1104.2935, astro-ph/9801234}.
+For this reason, fluid approximations have been developed in the past, and incorporated as an optional tool in the Boltzmann solvers \cite{1104.2935, astro-ph/9801234, astro-ph/0203507}.